 Accessibility of medicine.lu.se

 This website is run by Faculty of Medicine.
-We want as many people as possible to be able to use this website, and this document describes how medicine.lu.se complies with the accessibility regulations, any known accessibility issues, and how you can report problems so that we can fix them.
+We want as many people as possible to be able to use this website, and this page describes how medicine.lu.se complies with the accessibility regulations, any known accessibility issues, and how you can report problems so that we can fix them.

 How accessible is medicine.lu.se?